Other FootieMag.net Sites >

 (i) They should be emailed or inputted onto the web site within two weeks in the case of league games, or they may be declared void.

 (ii) Cup results should be emailed or inputted onto the web site within three days after the limit date.
-Any games not played will result in both teams being withdrawn, unless an extension has been granted by Executive.
+Any games not played could result in both teams being withdrawn, unless an extension has been granted by Executive.

 (iii) Venues for league games are decided by opposing schools